mancunian1792/Docker_Udemy_course/cli_monitoring.md

 # Other Linux Distributions.

-* Alpine is a compressed or very tiny in size version of linux.
+* Alpine is a compressed or very tiny size version of linux.
 It has its own package manager called apk to install all the packages.